CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Save TaskList : `save`

 Specify your file directory or file path to `save` a back-up copy of your tasklist to your location conveniently.
+Upon successful command execution, `Tasks saved to FILELOCATION` message will be displayed.<br>

+> Note:<br>
+> Future changes will be automatically saved to your specified FILELOCATION.<br>
+> myPotato will load the most recent saved FILELOCATION on start-up.

     Format: save FILEPATH